 This website brings together edited interviews with photographers and photo-festival directors around the world.
-Undertaken by Alasdair Foster, these interviews were originally commissioned by PhotoWorld magazine for publication in the Chinese language.
+Undertaken by Alasdair Foster, many of these interviews were originally commissioned by PhotoWorld magazine for publication in the Chinese language.
 This is the first time they have been made available in English.

 How it began…